gibbsalex/gibbsalex.github.io/about.markdown

 ### Test Engineer
 Oct.
 2021 - June 2023

-- Devices Team - Reliability Test Engineer (REL)
-- Xbox Team - Design Verification Test Engineer (DVT)
+#### Xbox Team - Design Verification Test Engineer (DVT)
+Validated new and existing controller designs.

+#### Devices Team - Reliability Test Engineer (REL)
+Worked on the Microsoft Laptop, Tablets, Headphones, HoloLens.
+Conducted device testing to evaluate device lifecycle.
+Tested vibration, temperature humidity, water immersion, shock, impact testing.
+Investigated the use of a 6-axis robotic arm to automate the process of opening and closing the Surface Studio hinge.
+Captured and analyzed IMU data from a Field Test Engineer to investigate the feasibility of recreating the motion inside the lab.

 ## Strategic Robotics Systems
 ### Assembly Technician